konvenit/ansible-filter-plugins/README.md

 ```

 ## filename ##
-Returns filename from path, cuts .j2 extension if available
+Returns filename from path and cuts .j2 extension if available.

 Example usage:

 ```